State- versus Reaction-Based Information Processing in Biochemical Networks

-\paragraph*{Case study (II) -- Ligand-Receptor Binding.} Since the reaction-based information rate is, in general, larger than the state-based rate (unless the latter is ill-defined and diverges), the question arises whether biological systems are able to access the information stored in individual reactions.
+\paragraph*{Case study (II) -- Ligand-Receptor Binding.} Since the reaction-based information rate is, in general, larger than the state-based rate (unless the latter diverges), the question arises whether biological systems are able to access the information stored in individual reactions.
 To study whether this is possible, we revisit the problem of chemical sensing.
 In the mechanism of time integration, first analysed by Berg and Purcell (BP), the ligand concentration is estimated from the average receptor occupancy over some integration time $T$ \cite{bergpurcell}.
 This receptor occupancy depends on both the ligand binding and unbinding rate.
 Endres and Wingreen realised, however, that only the binding events provide information on the concentration, since only the binding rate depends on the concentration \cite{PhysRevLett.103.158101}.
 This observation led to the scheme of Maximum-Likelihood (ML) sensing \cite{PhysRevLett.103.158101}, in which the concentration is inferred from the mean duration of the unbound state of the receptor, rather than from its average occupancy.
 The sensing error of this ML scheme is indeed lower than that of the mechanism of time integration, by precisely a factor of 2 \cite{bergpurcell, PhysRevLett.103.158101, bergpurcellreviewed, physicallimits, PhysRevLett.113.148103, PhysRevLett.123.198101,tenWolde:2016ih}.
-The observation that the information on the input, the ligand concentration, is encoded in one type of reaction of the receptor output, the binding reaction, suggests that the ML sensing error is related to the information rate computed for reaction-based signal trajectories.
-In contrast, the BP sensing error is expected to be related to the information rate of state-based paths.
+The observation that the information on the ligand concentration is encoded only in the binding reaction, suggests that the ML sensing error is related to the information rate computed for reaction-based signal trajectories.
+In contrast, the BP sensing error is expected to be related to the information rate of state-based \g{trajectories}.